-For me, practising the art of hygge means wearing my comfiest pants, sipping deliciously warm tea, and being wrapped in my cosiest blanket whilst I lay on the couch.
+For me, practicing the art of hygge means wearing my comfiest pants, sipping deliciously warm tea, and being wrapped in my coziest blanket whilst I lay on the couch.
 It means being comfortable, content and enjoying the moment, even if those moments are filled with Master Chef Australia reruns.

 Here’s to a very hygge weekend!

 Please Note: This post contains affiliate links, which means that if you click through and make a purchase, I will receive a small commission.
 All thoughts, feelings and opinions shared on this blog and in this post are my own.